LPN Program Application Process

 Next Steps

-Once accepted into the program, students must complete the following steps to secure their spot.
+Once offered a spot in the program, students must complete the following steps to secure their spot.

-- Submit a physical exam with required immunization records (the form will be provided to applicants after they have been accepted).
+3. Submit a physical exam with required immunization records (the form will be provided to applicants after they have been accepted as part of a welcome packet).

-- Obtain/Prove certification in American Heart Association Basic Life Support (BLS) and First Aid (we will offer both of these courses in August 2026 for incoming students).
+4. Obtain/Prove certification in American Heart Association Basic Life Support (BLS) and First Aid (we plan to offer these courses for incoming students).

-- Criminal background checks and fingerprinting are required of all students.
-For more information, please click here: Background Clearances Instructions for Studentsopens WORD file (do not start this process until you receive your acceptance letter).
+5. Criminal background checks and fingerprinting are required of all students.
+For more information, please click here: PA Background Clearance Infoopens PDF file (do not start this process until you receive your welcome packet).

 Timeline